Ovadia Yosef: Ethiopian Jews

-Ovadia Yosef is often regarded as the pivotal force behind bringing Ethiopian Jews to Israel.
+Yosef is often regarded as the pivotal force behind bringing Ethiopian Jews to Israel.
 In the 1970s, Yosef ruled that Ethiopian Jews were halachically Jewish and campaigned for the Ethiopian aliyah to Israel.
 Pnina Tamano-Shata said of Yosef: "I started crying, probably in gratitude to all that he's done, the humane form of address, 'our brothers.'
 He was also a leader.
 He called on the authorities to save Ethiopia's Jews and bring them to Israel.
 It shows his great love for others."